The 100 Largest Self Storage Companies in the U.S.: Who Owns the Market?

 Top areas of operation: Missouri, New York, Iowa, Kansas, Nebraska

-In 2024, StorageMart has been actively expanding its portfolio.
-Over the past month, the company acquired or entered contracts to acquire 14 self storage facilities, adding approximately 1.2 million rentable square feet to its holdings.
-This brings StorageMart's total inventory to over 15 million rentable square feet, positioning it as the ninth-largest self storage operator in the U.S. Additionally, the company plans to deliver around 150,000 square feet of new storage space by the end of the year.
+In 2024, StorageMart actively expanded its portfolio.
+In November, the company acquired or entered contracts to acquire 14 self storage facilities, adding approximately 1.2 million rentable square feet to its holdings.
+This brings StorageMart’s total inventory to over 15.5 million rentable square feet, positioning it as the ninth-largest self storage operator in the U.S. Additionally, the company plans to deliver around 150,000 square feet of new storage space by the end of the year.

-Top areas of operation: California, Texas, Florida, Colorado, Arizona
+Top areas of operation: Florida, California, Texas, North Carolina, Nevada

 While major players like Public Storage and Extra Space Storage hold significant market shares, there’s ample opportunity for growth, particularly in underserved secondary and tertiary markets.
 As interest rates stabilize, borrowing costs decrease, making it easier for self storage owners to finance new projects.

-Current storage industry stats show that the self storage sector is on track to deliver approximately 61.1 million square feet of new inventory nationwide by the end of 2024—a 6.6% increase compared to the supply added in 2023.
+Current storage industry stats show that the self storage sector is on track to deliver approximately 55.8 million square feet of new inventory nationwide by the end of 2025 — an 11% decrease compared to the supply added in 2024.

 This year’s top contributors to new inventory showcase a strikingly diverse lineup.
-U-Haul leads the pack with nearly 4 million square feet of new rentable storage space—a 21% increase from its 2023 numbers, when it also held the top spot.
+U-Haul leads the pack with nearly 3.5 million square feet of new rentable storage space — an 11% increase from its 2024 numbers, when it also held the top spot.
+U-Haul is overtaking Public Storage, which has scaled up its new construction to 2 million square feet — a 78% increase from 2024.

-Even more unexpected is SAFStor in fourth place.
-Ranked 93rd in overall ownership, SAFStor is on track to deliver 1.2 million square feet of rentable space in 2024.
-If the company achieves its planned completions, it would mark an incredible 122.3% increase from its 2023 output.
+Yet the most unexpected player is SAFStor, which lands in fifth place.
+Ranked 80th in overall ownership, SAFStor is on track to deliver 482,500 square feet of rentable space in 2025.

-The self storage market remains a highly fragmented industry, with nearly 14,000 owners sharing the national stock.
-Among them, 11,000 are small self storage providers managing less than 100,000 square feet.
+The self storage market remains a highly fragmented industry, 13,300 owners sharing the national stock.
+Among them, almost 10,000 are small self storage providers managing less than 100,000 square feet.
 This diversity, combined with stabilized demand following the pandemic-driven peak and oversupply in some markets, creates a competitive environment that helps keep self storage services largely affordable for consumers.

 Here’s our list of the top 100 self storage companies with the largest inventories across the country.

-For a deeper understanding of the self storage market and its various players, we reached out to a leading expert on the subject.
+For a deeper understanding of the self storage market and some key considerations if you’re looking to break into the industry, we reached out to a leading expert on the subject.

 Doug Ressler, Business Intelligence Manager, Yardi Matrix